yy1lab/Lyrics-Conditioned-Neural-Melody-Generation/README.md

 One note always containing one and only one syllable.
 We parsed every songs in continous attributes and discrete attributes.

-The discrete attributes are :
+The discrete attributes are, in order:

 — The Pitch of the note :
   In music, the pitch is what decide of how the note should beplayed.
 We used the Midi note number as an unit of pitch, it can take any integervalue between 0 and 127.